scalableminds/webknossos/docs/animations.md

 # Animations

 A picture is worth a thousand words.
-In this spirit, you can use WEBKNOSSOS to create eye-catching animation of your datasets as a video clip.
+In this spirit, you can use WEBKNOSSOS to create eye-catching animations of your datasets as a video clip.
 You can use these short movies as part of a presentation, website, for social media or to promote a publication.

 // animation video